sriramgkn/cuda-hands-on/README.md

 In `colab-notebook.ipynb`, we discuss our full journey of CUDA with Colab, from basic experimentation, to installing `nvcc4jupyter`, to solving Problem 1 and Problem 2 of the CS344 problem sets.
 We encourage feedback for further experimentation.

-To play directly on Colab, create a copy upon clicking: [https://colab.research.google.com/drive/1ujEKAeK71D7-Jzf-FHvpz1B5lOcX3F7S?usp=sharing](https://colab.research.google.com/drive/1ujEKAeK71D7-Jzf-FHvpz1B5lOcX3F7S?usp=sharing)
+To play directly on Colab, create a copy upon clicking: [colab project link](https://colab.research.google.com/drive/1ujEKAeK71D7-Jzf-FHvpz1B5lOcX3F7S?usp=sharing)

 A scenic view of [Cinque Terre](https://en.wikipedia.org/wiki/Cinque_Terre), Italy: